FejixGUI/Fejix-website/books/fjml-tutorial/src/installation.md

    export FEJIX_CONFIG_PATH=~/.fejix
    ```

-   The next step will only install the compiler without the necessary configuration unless `FEJIX_CONFIG_PATH` is defined.
+   The next step will fail unless `FEJIX_CONFIG_PATH` is defined.

-   The variable is needed only for the next step and can be deleted afterwards.
+   The variable is needed only for the next two steps and can be deleted afterwards.

 2. Install Fjml compiler:
     ```sh